 The next question will come from Yuying Zhao with CICC.
 Please go ahead.

-Thanks, Zoe, for your questions.
-Requiring the first question about the competition in Europe, we are well prepared to capture incremental market share during these global categorical shifts.
-Our comprehensive product portfolio combined with a clear pipeline of large volume target base and overseas products set to launch in the coming quarters position us strongly.
+Thanks, Sui, for your questions.
+Requiring the first question about the competition in Europe, we are well prepared to capture incremental market share during these global and categorical shifts.
+Our comprehensive product portfolio combined with a clear pipeline of large-volume cartridge-based and open-system products set to launch in the coming quarters position us strongly.
 Our agile supply chain and robust distribution and retail channels also gives us a competitive edge during this period of transition.
-Compared to traditional tobacco companies, our more flexible organization allows us to bring our products to markets much faster and respond promptly to changing trends or regulatory updates.
-Unlike some peers who operate across multiple categories, we are fully committed to the evapor segments, giving us deeper insights and the ability to invest wisely in optimizing our distribution and retail strategies for each market.
+Compared to traditional tobacco companies, a more flexible organization allows us to bring our products to market much faster and respond promptly to changing trends or regulatory updates.
+Unlike some peers who operate across multiple categories, we are fully committed to the evaper segment, giving us deeper insights and the ability to invest wisely in optimizing our distribution and retail strategies for each market.
 Furthermore, in contrast to brands that focus mainly on distribution, our long-term compliance-driven approach and in-house R&D capabilities ensure that our product development always aligns with both regulatory requirements and user needs.
-Our systematic management of payment terms and inventory also help minimize operational risk, helping us to maintain stability even as the markets and regulatory environments evolve.
-Regarding your second question about our Mainland China business, in Mainland China, the regulatory framework has remained stable in the last two years, following the rollout of management measures and new national standards back in 2022.
-We have made some commercial progress under the new rules.
-For instance, we launched a line of disposable products that has received positive market feedback.
-Meanwhile, enforcement against illegal markets has improved, helping us to achieve a modest -over-year revenue growth in Mainland China, but it is still limited due to the dominance of illegal products in the markets.
-Looking ahead, we believe the best way to boost growth in China's legal evaporation markets is to encourage regulatory approval of compliant, yet competitive products.
-For example, those with slightly higher levels of cooling agents defy national standards.
+Our systematic management of payment terms and inventory also help minimize operational helping us to maintain stability even as the markets and regulatory environments evolve.
+Regarding your second question about our Mainland China business, in Mainland China, the regulatory framework has remained stable in the last two years, following the roll-out of management measures and new national standards back in 2022.
+We have made some commercial progress under the new rules, for instance, we launched a line of disposable products that has received positive market feedback.
+Meanwhile, enforcement against illegal markets has improved, helping us to achieve a modest year-over-year revenue growth in mainland China.
+But it is still limited due to the dominance of illegal products in the markets.
+Looking ahead, we believe the best way to boost growth in China's legal market is to encourage regulator approval of compliance yet competitive products.
+For example, those with slightly higher levels of cooling agents, the three national standards.
 If there are no significant regulatory changes, we expect the legal markets to remain stable or see only modest growth.

 Thank you for your questions.

-Due to time constraints, now I would like to turn the call back over to the company for closing remarks.
+Due to time constraints, Now I would like to turn the call back over to the company for closing remarks.
 Please go ahead.

 This concludes the conference call.
 You may now disconnect your lines.
 Thank you.